samy-at-shopify/gsd-36523-tensorrt-investigation/README.md

 docker run --rm -it --gpus all -v /home/samy_coulombe/:/mnt tensor_rt
 ```

-And ran the [following python code](https://github.com/samy-at-shopify/gsd-36523-tensorrt-investigation/blob/main/benchmarking_tensorrt_engine_gpu.py) from a Python shell.
+And ran the [following Python code](https://github.com/samy-at-shopify/gsd-36523-tensorrt-investigation/blob/main/benchmarking_tensorrt_engine_gpu.py) from a Python shell.

 ### Benchmarking `onnxruntime-gpu`
-I created a separate dockerfile to test out our .onnx model's inference speed using only `onnxruntime-gpu`.
+I created a separate dockerfile to test out our .onnx model's inference speed using only `onnxruntime-gpu`, and ran the [following Python code](https://github.com/samy-at-shopify/gsd-36523-tensorrt-investigation/blob/main/benchmarking_onnxruntime_gpu.py) from a Python shell.

 ##### Contents of the Dockerfile: